Bankruptcy Protection Attorney Oklahoma City, OK

 - Chapter 13: Chapter 13 is a wage earners plan and allows the debtor to put together a repayment plan to pay off much of their debts over a 3-5 year timespan.
 To qualify for this form of bankruptcy, you must have the means to pay down your debts.
 Chapter 13 may be the appropriate option for retaining some of your assets.

 What is credit counseling, and is it required to file for bankruptcy?

 Yes- when filing for bankruptcy, credit counseling is required.
 Credit or debt counseling provides debtors with advice and counsel regarding their debts.
 Through this assessment, you can determine whether you can manage your debts or if bankruptcy is in your best interest.

 How long does it take my credit score to recover after a bankruptcy filing?

 One of the biggest concerns when filing for bankruptcy is the impact on your credit score.
 While bankruptcy can undoubtedly impact your ability to obtain credit, you will be able to bounce back if you make smart financial decisions towards rebuilding your credit.
 Typically, rebuilding your credit will begin immediately after your bankruptcy discharge, and after a few years, you will notice a significant difference.

 When searching for an attorney, you will want someone not only with experience but also the dedication needed to help you resolve your case in a way that keeps your best interests at the forefront.
-Marty Martin Law can support you as you make critical bankruptcy decisions while also representing you during the process.
+The Law Offices of Marty D. Martin can support you as you make critical bankruptcy decisions while also representing you during the process.
 Don’t continue to struggle with debts and incessant calls by creditors, contact our Oklahoma City, Oklahoma bankruptcy protection attorney to get started.